-Classicist Philip Freeman brings a remarkable gift as a storyteller and an ability to make the ancient world contemporary through his interpretation and translation of events and great works.
-Freeman earned his Ph.D. at Harvard University in 1994 and has taught at Boston University and Washington University in St. Louis.
-He currently holds the Qualley Chair of Classical Languages at Luther College in Decorah, Iowa, where he is head of the Classics department and teaches Latin, Greek, and all manner of ancient studies courses.
+Classicist, historian and novelist Philip Freeman brings a remarkable gift as a storyteller and an ability to make the ancient world contemporary through his interpretation and translation of events and great works.
+Currently the Fletcher Jones Chair of Western Culture at Pepperdine University, Dr. Freeman earned a joint Ph.D. at Harvard University in 1994 in classics and Celtic studies.
+He has taught at Boston University, Washington University in St. Louis, and was the Qualley Chair of Classical Languages at Luther College in Iowa.
 He has been a visiting fellow at the American Academy in Rome, the Center for Hellenic Studies in Washington D.C., and the Institute for Advanced Study in Princeton, and has been awarded fellowships by the National Endowment for the Humanities, the Loeb Classical Library Foundation, and the Lilly Foundation.

 Philip Freeman is the author of a number of books on ancient and medieval studies, including biographies of St. Patrick, Julius Caesar, and Sappho, as well as translations of the works of Cicero.
 Praising his biography of Alexander the Great (Simon & Schuster 2010), Wall Street Journal declared: “Mr. Freeman’s ambition, he tells us in his introduction, was ‘to write a biography of Alexander that is first and foremost a story.’
 It is one he splendidly fulfills.”
 His most recent biography, Hannibal: Rome’s Greatest Enemy was published in February 2022 (Pegasus).
 A long-time contributor to Princeton University Press’ “Ancient Wisdom for Modern Times” series, Freeman’s latest title is How to Tell a Story (May 2022), which distills Aristotle’s Poetics.